SoftUni-Internal/interactive-content/EN/01-Internet-Explained/02-How-Does-The-Internet-Work.md

 # Network Protocol

-As covered in a previous part of the lesson, **network protocols** set the rules for data transfer on the internet.
+As covered in a previous part of the lesson, **network protocols** set the rules for data transfer on the Internet.

 A **network protocol** takes the whole **communication process** and divides it into smaller ones, each responsible for a different task.

 This **separation of tasks** is known as the **OSI** model and will be covered later on in the lesson.

-Some of the most widely known internet protocols are:
+Some of the most widely known Internet protocols are:

 - `HTTP` - Hypertext Transfer Protocol